guibouland/PersonalProject/README.md

 ### Challenges and Upgrades
 During the development phase of this project, we faced a fex issues.

 We were somewhat limited regarding the API.
-MeteoFrance did not have all the parameters we needed, such as the precipitation probability or UV index, which were found in other forecast data sources (with differences in measurements).
+MétéoFrance did not have all the parameters we needed, such as the precipitation probability or UV index, which were found in other forecast data sources (with differences in measurements).
 The length of the forecast was also a bit short compared to the others that could go to over a week.
+What we did was to modify manually the API URL to get the fifth day of forecast, but we now face lacks of data from MétéoFrance.

 Also, we struggled to come up with a viable solution to display a table coded in a Python cell that could display the images using an URL in Quarto.
 This resulted in us learning how to create HTML tables with CSS styling (which was beneficial in many ways).